University of Technology Sydney

 Allen, J., Harris, R., Jago, L., Tatrai, A., Jonson, P. & D'Arcy, E. (2021) Festival & Special Event Management Essentials edition, John Wiley, Milton, QLD.

-Readings from the required text will be supplemented with academic papers that will be made available through Canvas.
+Readings from the required text will be supplemented with academic papers and other publications that will be made available through Canvas.